jameshue/nagiosxi/README.md

 The compilation of this repository is all done in the podman environment

+### Schematic diagram of nagiosxi deployment process

-### The installation steps of nagiosxi official website are as follows:
+### The installation steps of nagiosxi official website are as follows

 * [RPM Repositories](https://repo.nagios.com/?repo=rpm-rhel)